ubccr/xdmod-appkernels/docs/ak-commands.md

 ### Task Scheduling

-Appkernels execution can be scheduled with [AKRR](https://akrr.xdmod.org) command line interface or with GUI using appkernel tab in the admin dashboard [ak-scheduling](ak-scheduling.md).
+App kernel execution can be scheduled with [AKRR](https://akrr.xdmod.org) command line interface or with GUI using appkernel tab in the admin dashboard [ak-scheduling](ak-scheduling.md).

 ### AK Control Region